hssrobotics23/docs/README.md

 # HSS Robotics 2023

 Both syntehtic and scraped data are hosted publicly on AWS, [for jupyter notebook demos](#included-notebooks).
 The notebooks use the API to run our classifier model and EasyOCR on the images.
+The `example_usage` notebook gives the most succinct API usage, with no dependencies.
 The `performance` notebook measures precision and recall on the scraped.
-Both Jupyter notebooks conclude with a demo of recipe geneation by passing the recognized spices to OpenAI.
+The `visualize` notebook measures bounding box accuracy on synthetic images.
+Both the `visualize` and `example_usage` notebooks conclude with demonstrations of recipe geneation by passing the recognized spices to OpenAI.
 They connect to a local or cloud backend depending on the `USE_AWS_AI` flag at the top of each file.
 View the [image generation documentation](https://github.com/hssrobotics23/to-spice-images)

 This page provides two types of documentation: